OrdinaryMagician/kirin_m/README.md

 ## Compatibility

-I'm afraid this mod will be **Hexen**-only, for story reasons.
-It should be compatible with a wide variety of custom mapsets, too, as long as they don't introduce new weapons (which will kinda throw off things).
+~~I'm afraid this mod will be **Hexen**-only, for story reasons.~~ It should be compatible with a wide variety of custom mapsets, too, as long as they don't introduce new weapons (which will kinda throw off things).

+On second thought, maybe **Doom**/**Heretic** compatibility can be added.
+Some people just don't like playing **Hexen**, and that is perfectly understandable.
+At first I thought this would be *"anachronistic"* lore-wise, but nobody said **Kirin** couldn't have taken part in fighting against the Demon Invasion of 2148.
+Maybe his aunt asked him to come help, perhaps?

+Nevertheless, **Hexen** compat will be the first priority, and everything else will come after.

 ---